-Students are required to complete 6 credits of electives as part of the curriculum requirements.
-These credits must be intervention courses (listed as PSY 46XX and some 47XX).
+Students are required to complete 15 credits of electives as part of the curriculum requirements.
+Six of these credits must be intervention courses (listed as PSY 46XX and some 47XX).
 All courses that meet the intervention elective requirements can be found below in the section Intervention Elective Courses.
 A variety of elective courses are offered each semester.
-Students in concentrations may be able to fulfill the elective intervention courses requirement (depending on the concentration).
-It should be noted, however, that all concentrations require more than the 6 credits of electives and, moreover, that in some instances, the concentration requirements will not fulfill the specific intervention elective curriculum requirements.
+Students in concentrations or tracks can use their required concentration courses to meet elective requirements.
+It should be noted, however, that in some instances the concentration requirements will not fulfill the six credits of intervention elective courses requirement.
+Detailed information about concentrations and tracks is provided below.
 Students should consult with the model curriculum to determine when elective courses should be taken.